 Cloud back up

-Backing up to the “cloud” means that your data is stored at the storage company’s server and you can retrieve your data when you log on, when connected to the internet.
+Backing up to the “cloud” means that your data is stored at the storage company’s server and you can retrieve your data when you log on, to the internet.
 A storage company may offer a certain amount of free storage space and then charge for larger amounts (measured in Gb gigabytes).

-An example of cloud storage is:
+Examples of cloud storage is:

 - Dropbox